Subtracting fractions: 3 crucial steps you absolutely need

 - Subtract the numerators, putting them over one denominator

 - Simplify if possible

-Create or log into your teacher account on Prodigy — a free, game-based learning platform for math that's easy to use for educators and students alike.
+Create or log into your teacher account on Prodigy — a game-based learning platform for math that's easy to use for educators and students alike.
 Aligned with curricula across the English-speaking world, it's loved by more than 1.5 million teachers and 50 million students.